 Our guiding principles

 The waste hierarchy means we consider waste reduction and reuse before recycling and waste disposal.
-We contribute to the circular economy and life cycle thinking within sustainable purchasing and actively work to use equipment we already have when furnishing new areas.
-This is also achieved by encouraging staff to browse our surplus assets through Warp It, our reuse portal, so any bits and pieces they might need for their office or classrooms could be found on this site.
-For more information on Warp It go to our reuse page.
+We apply life-cycle thinking during purchasing so furniture is durable and we actively work to use existing items when furnishing new areas.
+Furniture is also available for staff and they can browse our surplus assets through Warp It, our reuse portal.
+For more information go to our reuse page.